IFA 2020 Special Edition preview: what to expect from this year's modified show

 Sony

-The highly anticipated Sony WH-1000XM4 wireless noise-cancelling headphones would have been high on our list of expected launches considering the line's past history of IFA reveals... but they have just been announced (and to an excellent reception indeed).
-As we recently noted in our list of hi-fi and home cinema products we want to see in this world, we'd like to see a long-awaited successor to the celebrated STR-DN1080 AV receiver, too, but we have had no indication that one will arrive next month.
+The highly anticipated Sony WH-1000XM4 wireless noise-cancelling headphones would have been high on our list of expected launches but they have just been announced.
+As we recently noted in our list of hi-fi and home cinema products we want to see in this world, we'd like to see a long-awaited successor to the celebrated STR-DN1080 AV receiver, too, but we have had no indication whether one will arrive next month.

 TCL